shibatch/sleef/docs/build-with-cmake.md

 - `SLEEF_ENABLE_ALTDIV` : Enable alternative division method (aarch64 only)
 - `SLEEF_ENABLE_ALTSQRT` : Enable alternative sqrt method (aarch64 only)
-- `DISABLE_LONG_DOUBLE` : Disable support for long double data type
+- `SLEEF_DISABLE_LONG_DOUBLE` : Disable support for long double data type
-- `ENFORCE_LONG_DOUBLE` : Build fails if long double data type is not supported by the compiler
+- `SLEEF_ENFORCE_LONG_DOUBLE` : Build fails if long double data type is not supported by the compiler
-- `DISABLE_FLOAT128` : Disable support for float128 data type
+- `SLEEF_DISABLE_FLOAT128` : Disable support for float128 data type
-- `ENFORCE_FLOAT128` : Build fails if float128 data type is not supported by the compiler
+- `SLEEF_ENFORCE_FLOAT128` : Build fails if float128 data type is not supported by the compiler
-- `DISABLE_SSE2` : Disable support for x86 SSE2
+- `SLEEF_DISABLE_SSE2` : Disable support for x86 SSE2
-- `ENFORCE_SSE2` : Build fails if SSE2 is not supported by the compiler
+- `SLEEF_ENFORCE_SSE2` : Build fails if SSE2 is not supported by the compiler
-- `DISABLE_SSE4` : Disable support for x86 SSE4
+- `SLEEF_DISABLE_SSE4` : Disable support for x86 SSE4
-- `ENFORCE_SSE4` : Build fails if SSE4 is not supported by the compiler
+- `SLEEF_ENFORCE_SSE4` : Build fails if SSE4 is not supported by the compiler
-- `DISABLE_AVX` : Disable support for x86 AVX
+- `SLEEF_DISABLE_AVX` : Disable support for x86 AVX
-- `ENFORCE_AVX` : Build fails if AVX is not supported by the compiler
+- `SLEEF_ENFORCE_AVX` : Build fails if AVX is not supported by the compiler
-- `DISABLE_FMA4` : Disable support for x86 FMA4
+- `SLEEF_DISABLE_FMA4` : Disable support for x86 FMA4
-- `ENFORCE_FMA4` : Build fails if FMA4 is not supported by the compiler
+- `SLEEF_ENFORCE_FMA4` : Build fails if FMA4 is not supported by the compiler
-- `DISABLE_AVX2` : Disable support for x86 AVX2
+- `SLEEF_DISABLE_AVX2` : Disable support for x86 AVX2
-- `ENFORCE_AVX2` : Build fails if AVX2 is not supported by the compiler
+- `SLEEF_ENFORCE_AVX2` : Build fails if AVX2 is not supported by the compiler
-- `DISABLE_AVX512F` : Disable support for x86 AVX512F
+- `SLEEF_DISABLE_AVX512F` : Disable support for x86 AVX512F
-- `ENFORCE_AVX512F` : Build fails if AVX512F is not supported by the compiler
+- `SLEEF_ENFORCE_AVX512F` : Build fails if AVX512F is not supported by the compiler
-- `DISABLE_SVE` : Disable support for AArch64 SVE
+- `SLEEF_DISABLE_SVE` : Disable support for AArch64 SVE
-- `ENFORCE_SVE` : Build fails if SVE is not supported by the compiler
+- `SLEEF_ENFORCE_SVE` : Build fails if SVE is not supported by the compiler
-- `DISABLE_VSX` : Disable support for PowerPC VSX
+- `SLEEF_DISABLE_VSX` : Disable support for PowerPC VSX
-- `ENFORCE_VSX` : Build fails if VSX is not supported by the compiler
+- `SLEEF_ENFORCE_VSX` : Build fails if VSX is not supported by the compiler
-- `DISABLE_VSX3` : Disable support for PowerPC VSX-3
+- `SLEEF_DISABLE_VSX3` : Disable support for PowerPC VSX-3
-- `ENFORCE_VSX3` : Build fails if VSX-3 is not supported by the compiler
+- `SLEEF_ENFORCE_VSX3` : Build fails if VSX-3 is not supported by the compiler
-- `DISABLE_VXE` : Disable support for System/390 VXE
+- `SLEEF_DISABLE_VXE` : Disable support for System/390 VXE
-- `ENFORCE_VXE` : Build fails if System/390 VXE is not supported by the compiler
+- `SLEEF_ENFORCE_VXE` : Build fails if System/390 VXE is not supported by the compiler
-- `DISABLE_VXE2` : Disable support for System/390 VXE2
+- `SLEEF_DISABLE_VXE2` : Disable support for System/390 VXE2
-- `ENFORCE_VXE2` : Build fails if System/390 VXE2 is not supported by the compiler
+- `SLEEF_ENFORCE_VXE2` : Build fails if System/390 VXE2 is not supported by the compiler

 <!-- Repository links -->